lehins/pvar/pvar/README.md

 # pvar

-Interface for a mutable veriable `PVar` that can hold values that have `Prim` instance.
+Interface for a mutable variable `PVar` that can hold values that have `Prim` instance.

 ## Status